MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-work-with-exchange-mailbox-items-by-using-ews-in-exchange.md

 message.SendAndSaveCopy();
 ```

-To learn how to create a meeting or appointment item by using the EWS Managed API, see [How to: Create appointments and meetings by using EWS in Exchange 2013](how-to-create-appointments-and-meetings-by-using-ews-in-exchange-2013.md).
+To learn how to create a meeting or appointment item by using the EWS Managed API, see [Create appointments and meetings by using EWS in Exchange 2013](how-to-create-appointments-and-meetings-by-using-ews-in-exchange-2013.md).

 ## Create an item by using EWS
 <a name="bk_createews"> </a>